w3c/webrtc-nv-use-cases/README.md

-# nv-use-cases
+# extended-use-cases
-WebRTC Next Version Use Cases
+WebRTC Extended Use Cases

-This document describes a set of use cases motivating the development of WebRTC Next Version (WebRTC-NV).
+This document describes a set of use cases motivating the development of additional WebRTC APIs.
+Since there is no single document that constitutes the "Next Version" of WebRTC, the document name has been changed from "WebRTC-NV Use Cases" to "Extended Use Cases".

 ### Published Versions